 Having a good digital tool to help you organize your Getting Things Done system is essential.
 In this post, I’m showing you how to set up Todoist for GTD.

 I know that it is possible to do GTD on paper, but in my mind, having a good digital tool to help you organize your Getting Things Done system is essential.
 With today’s fast pacing and constantly changing priorities, I seriously do not see how people can manage this on paper.
-I find that 70% of my action items comes from, or at least involves email.
+I find that 70% of my action items come from, or at least involves email.
 Going for a paper based system would be a nightmare.

 Not familiar with GTD?
 Read my blog post, Getting Things Done – What is it?